smc9759/SerialConnection_Form/README.md

 My co-worker wanted to make sure the data is received well,
 and at the same time update GUI whether the data is being received.
+and maybe no need for Timer to call method

 ```
 Add Extra Method